airtimemedia/boringssl/STYLE.md

 Rather than `malloc()` and `free()`, use the wrappers `OPENSSL_malloc()` and `OPENSSL_free()`.
 Use the standard C `assert()` function freely.

+Use the following wrappers, found in `crypto/internal.h` instead of the corresponding C standard library functions.
+They behave the same but avoid confusing undefined behavior.

+* `OPENSSL_memchr`
+* `OPENSSL_memcmp`
+* `OPENSSL_memcpy`
+* `OPENSSL_memmove`
+* `OPENSSL_memset`

 For new constants, prefer enums when the values are sequential and typed constants for flags.
 If adding values to an existing set of `#define`s, continue with `#define`.

+## libssl

+libssl was originally written in C but is being incrementally rewritten in C++11.
+As of writing, much of the style matches our C conventions rather than Google C++.
+Additionally, libssl on Linux currently may not depend on the C++ runtime.
+See the C++ utilities in `ssl/internal.h` for replacements for problematic C++ constructs.
+The `util/check_imported_libraries.go` script may be used with a shared library build to check if a new construct is okay.

+If unsure, match surrounding code.
+Discrepancies between it and Google C++ style will be fixed over time.

 ## Formatting